ServiceInnovationLab/EntitlementsRegressions/README.md

 ```

-If you are still experiencing errors, you may need to fix your PATH in `~/.bash_profile`:
+If you're still experiencing errors, you may need to modify your PATH in `~/.bash_profile`:

 `vim ~/.bash_profile`
-add the following:
+add or modify the following:
 ```
 PATH="/Library/Frameworks/Python.framework/Versions/3.5/bin:${PATH}"
 export PATH